15 Best Places to Visit in Uganda: 2024 Uganda Travel Tips

 This widely-known landmark is often visited by tourists on the way to the national parks in Southwestern Uganda like Lake Mburo, Bwindi Impenetrable Forest, Queen Elizabeth NP, and Mgahinga.
 Not the most beautiful place to visit in Uganda, but the equator landmark is a fun photo stop to capture yourself standing with one leg in the Northern Hemisphere and the other leg in the Southern Hemisphere.

-11. Bwindi Impenetrable National Park; home of the gorillas
+11. Bwindi Impenetrable National Park: Home of The Uganda Gorillas

 Visiting the critically endangered mountain gorillas should be on every traveler's bucket list when traveling to Uganda.
 Gorilla trekking in Uganda is done in two national parks of which Bwindi Impenetrable Forest National Park is Uganda’s main gorilla trekking destination.